ElhamTimory/Elham-Timory-AI-Portfolio/README.md

 This lab focused on convolutional neural networks and image recognition.
 I learned how CNNs use filters to find important image features such as edges, shapes, colors, and textures.
 I also learned about transfer learning.
 Transfer learning allows us to use a model that was already trained on a large dataset and adjust it for a new task.

-- Techonologies: Python, PyTorch, Torchvision, and Matplotlib
+- Technologies: Python, PyTorch, Torchvision, and Matplotlib
 - Skills: CNNs, convolutional layers, pooling, feature extraction, and transfer learning
 - [View Lab 05](https://github.com/ElhamTimory/Elham-Timory-AI-Portfolio/tree/main/Lab-05-Chihuahua-vs-Muffin-CNN)